khunspoonzi/pyob/README.md

 # <CountrySet: 2 [<Country: JAM>, <Country: KHM>]>
 ```

-Type hints on instance attributes will be enforced at runtime by default:
+Type hints on PyOb instance attributes will be enforced at runtime by default:

 ```python
 khm.iso2 = True